-I lay on the grass in my garden earlier this week next to the river, soaking up the warm sunshine.
+I lay on the grass in my garden next to the river, soaking up the warm sunshine.
 Every few minutes Milky (my ever playful doggy companion) would stand over me dripping cold water and dropping a stick on my arm.
 Fool that I am, I would give in every time and throw it again - knowing full well that it just encourages her to keep doing it!
 Does anyone else have a dog that NEVER gets bored of bringing things back?
 And why do they ALWAYS wait to shake the water off when they’re right next to you?

 The peace and quiet was amazing